Analytical Solutions of Open String Field Theory

-It might make more sense physically to consider these questions with a light-like expansion of a tachyon bubble, as in~\cite{Hellerman:2008wp}}.
+A related issue is the type of limit used, e.g., for any radiation process (be it the radiation of a D-brane or that of an electron), in a non-compact space, a point-wise limit of all space points as $t\rightarrow \infty$ leads to a state with no radiation.
+This type of limit does not respect energy conservation.
+It is in this sense that one should expect to obtain the tachyon vacuum as a limit.
+It might make more sense physically to consider these questions with a light-like expansion of a tachyon bubble, as in~\cite{Hellerman:2008wp}.}.
 One possible resolution of the problem can come from the fact that the Schnabl gauge is not a complete gauge choice.
 An exact string field exists in this gauge, namely $Q\La$ on which Schnabl's solution is based~(\ref{LambdaSolution}).
+Thus, it might be the case that the limit of the oscillatory solution is a solution that is gauge equivalent to Schnabl's one despite the fact that both solutions respect the Schnabl gauge.
 This explanation is not very satisfactory for a couple of reasons.
 First, Schnabl's gauge gives almost a complete gauge fixing.
-Relating the apparent different behavior to the small residual gauge symmetry seems unnatural.
+Relating the apparent different behaviour to the small residual gauge symmetry seems unnatural.
 Second, it does not explain the relation between the two solutions.
-So it is not clear how and in which sense does the rolling tachyon solution approach the tachyon vacuum at late time\footnote{Alternatively, one can try to study the rolling tachyon solution directly in the vicinity of the tachyon vacuum.
+Hence, it is not clear how and in which sense does the rolling tachyon solution approach the tachyon vacuum at late time\footnote{Alternatively, one can try to study the rolling tachyon solution directly in the vicinity of the tachyon vacuum.
 A preliminary study of this question was presented in~\cite{Kwon:2008ap}.
 However, it is not clear how to relate the solution there neither to the tachyon vacuum of~\cite{Schnabl:2005gv} nor to the rolling tachyon solution of~\cite{Kiermaier:2007ba,Schnabl:2007az}.}.